micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/udp_echo/index.md

 The board should look like this:
 ![](images/olimex_ethernet.jpg)

-Now flash the board by typing the next command:
+Now flash the board by typing the command:
 ```bash
 ros2 run micro_ros_setup flash_firmware.sh
 ```